In Philadelphia, Black Doctors Bring Coronavirus Tests To Street Corners And Churches

 "Sometimes you get reimbursed and sometimes you don't," she says.
 "It's not an inexpensive operation at all."

-After its first few months, the Black doctors' consortium came to the attention of Philadelphia city leaders, who gave the group about $1 million in funding.
+After its first few months, the consortium came to the attention of Philadelphia city leaders, who gave the group about $1 million in funding.
 The group also attracted funding from foundations and individuals.
 The regional transportation authority hired the group to test its frontline transit workers on a weekly basis.

-To date, the Black Doctors Covid-19 Consortium has tested more than 10,000 people — and Stanford is the "doctor on record" for each of them.
+To date, the Black Doctors COVID-19 Consortium has tested more than 10,000 people — and Stanford is the "doctor on record" for each of them.

-She appreciates the financial support from the local government agencies, but still worries that the city, and Philadelphia's well-resourced hospital systems, aren't being proactive enough on their own.
+She appreciates the financial support from the local government agencies but still worries that the city, and Philadelphia's well-resourced hospital systems, aren't being proactive enough on their own.
 In July, wait times for results from national commercial labs like LabCorp could sometimes stretch past two weeks.
 The delays rendered the work of the consortium's testing sites essentially worthless, unless a person agreed to isolate completely while awaiting the results.

 Meanwhile, at the major Philadelphia-area hospitals, doctors could get results within hours, using their in-house processing labs.
 Stanford called upon the health systems to share their testing technology with the surrounding community, but she says she was told it was logistically impossible.